c19354837/react-native-system-setting/README.md

 To avoid unnecessary trouble, you can call `SystemSetting.setAppStore(true)` which will invalidate these APIs.

 > As an alternative, you can show a tip to tell the user how to change the system setting.

+### Bluetooth

+Here are some bluetooth-function:

+* `isBluetoothEnabled()`
+* `addBluetoothListener()`

+Your app may be rejected by App Store because of bluetooth, even if you never call these functions, see [this issues](https://github.com/c19354837/react-native-system-setting/issues/55).

+If you need these function, you should add `NSBluetoothPeripheralUsageDescription` in your `Info.plist` as Apple's rule, see [I need bluetooth]()

+Or, you can remove these code by preprocessor, see [I don't need bluetooth]()

 ## Android permission